-I have a new favorite way to dye Easter eggs!
-To say that this technique is simple is an understatement.
+To say that this technique for dying Easter eggs is simple is an understatement.
 My daughters and I thoroughly enjoyed creating these gorgeous, marbled Easter eggs with basic salad dressing ingredients and food coloring.
-What follows is my spin on Martha Stewart's concept.
+What follows is my spin on Martha Stewart’s concept.

 Salad Dressing Easter Egg Ingredients